 WorldCat helps you share what makes your library great to make all libraries better.

-By sharing high-quality library metadata and bibliographic records with each other, librarians have dramatically reduced the time they spend on original cataloging.
-Between July 2014 and June 2015, OCLC member librarians copy cataloged 93% of their items from WorldCat, saving an average of 10 minutes per title.
-These librarians copy cataloged 17,678,707 titles during that year, so they saved around 3 million hours of time, collectively.
+By enabling libraries to share high-quality library metadata and bibliographic records with each other, WorldCat has helped librarians dramatically reduce the time they spend on original cataloging.
+In calendar year 2020, OCLC member librarians copy cataloged 95% of their items from WorldCat, saving an average of 10 minutes per title.
+These librarians copy cataloged 17,101,022 titles during that year, so they saved around 3 million hours of time, collectively.

 Make your collections visible.

 Data about library collections, which house some of the most authoritative and unique resources in the world, is difficult to share directly from independent library catalogs.
 The collaborative nature of WorldCat helps libraries take advantage of linked data opportunities to lessen their workloads and to increase their online presence and discoverability.
-OCLC provides data services and downloadable data sets that help programmers and linked data practitioners create and improve their own applications with WorldCat data.
+OCLC continues to explore linked data benefits for discovery, authority control, disambiguation and more as part of our work on numerous standards committees and community projects.
+OCLC also provides data services and downloadable data sets that help programmers and linked data practitioners create and improve their own applications with WorldCat data.